MatthewNichols/my-11ty-template/README.md

 - `dev-no-js`: starts the development server and watches for changes, but doesn't build any of the client side scripts

 ## Desired improvements
-- I would love to have asset cache busting (the ability to have assets like images, css, etc... automatically be loaded fresh after a new build irrispecive of cache) built in.
+- [ ] I would love to have asset cache busting (the ability to have assets like images, css, etc... automatically be loaded fresh after a new build irrispecive of cache) built in.
-- Add the excellent `markdown-it-attrs` (https://github.com/arve0/markdown-it-attrs) plugin to extend the markdown syntax to include classes and ids on elements.
+- [ ] Add the excellent `markdown-it-attrs` (https://github.com/arve0/markdown-it-attrs) plugin to extend the markdown syntax to include classes and ids on elements.
-- Add walk through for hosting on github pages, netlify, cloudflare pages, etc
+- [ ] Add walk through for hosting on github pages, netlify, cloudflare pages, etc
-- Add walk through for scheduled deploy.
+- [ ] Add walk through for scheduled deploy.
-- Cache busting for assets
+- [x] ~~Cache busting for assets & client side scripts~~ Done.
+Needs documentation

 ## License
 MIT